Stories (Avicii album)

 Stories is the second studio album by Swedish electronic music producer Avicii, released on 2 October 2015 by PRMD Music and Island Records.
 It was produced by Avicii along with Salem Al Fakir, Alex Ebert, Carl Falk, Kristoffer Fogelmark, Martin Garrix, Dhani Lennevald, Ash Pournouri, Albin Nedler, and Vincent Pontare on several tracks.
-It is the final album to be released during his lifetime, until his death in 2018, and was followed by his third and final album, Tim, which was released posthumously in June 2019.
+It is the final album to be released during his lifetime, until his death in 2018.

 Stories was released to mixed to positive reviews from critics.
 Four singles were released from the album: "Waiting for Love", "Pure Grinding", "For a Better Day", and "Broken Arrows", along with the promotional singles "Ten More Days" and "Gonna Love Ya".
-Stories has sold one million copies worldwide as of November 2015, and was the fourth most-streamed album of the year worldwide on Spotify.
+It has sold one million copies worldwide as of November 2015, and was the fourth most-streamed album of the year worldwide on Spotify.
+The album reached number one in Norway, Sweden, and reached the top ten in fourteen countries.